|Brandon Clarke | Logistics Coordinator

 |Patricia Wiles | Director of Regional Team Management

 Patricia is the Director of Regional Team Management and serves on the SCBWI Advisory Board.
-She supports the work of SCBWI headquarters and its Regional Teams worldwide by managing information and communications, overseeing the work and activities of U.S. and International teams during the Summer and Winter International Conferences, counseling and supporting Regional Team members, and working with the Leadership Committee and Advisory Board to ensure the success of all SCBWI Regional Teams.
+She supports the work of SCBWI’s Regional Teams around the world by managing information and communications, coordinating training, scheduling the volunteer assignments and activities for Regional Teams during the Summer and Winter International Conferences, and working with the Leadership Committee and Advisory Board to ensure the success of all SCBWI Regional Teams.
 In addition to writing books for young readers, her essays have aired on public radio and appeared in magazines such as Writer’s Digest and The Writer, and she has received several awards from the Kentucky Press Association for her work in print journalism.

 |Angela Cerrito | Assistant International Advisor